-DECISION
+PROPOSED DECISION

 - 1. That up to three car parking spaces be allocated for car club operation initially at an estimated loss of income of up to £7,500 per annum in total, and a set up cost of electric vehicle charging points of £6,000. - 2.
-That authority be delegated to the Head of Parking and CCTV, in consultation with the Head of Economy and Arts, to determine and implement the selection process to decide which car club operator Winchester City Council will support in Winchester City centre, and also to determine the details of the scheme including the location of the parking bays.
+That authority be delegated to the Head of Parking Services, in consultation with the Head of Economy and Arts, to determine and implement the selection process to decide which car club operator Winchester City Council will support in Winchester City centre, and also to determine the details of the scheme including the location of the parking bays.

-REASON FOR THE DECISION AND OTHER ALTERNATIVE OPTIONS CONSIDERED AND REJECTED
+REASON FOR THE PROPOSED DECISION AND OTHER ALTERNATIVE OPTIONS CONSIDERED AND REJECTED

 There is a clear demand on Winchester City Council to lead the way in reducing the District's carbon footprint.
-By enabling a car club to locate in the city, the Council is supporting another method of transport which it is hoped will encourage people to travel by means other than the private car.
+By enabling a car club to happen in the city, the Council is supporting another method to encourage people out of the private car, and seek other methods of transport.
 A car club can help to reduce car miles travelled as commuters are more confident in using public transport to get to work, knowing that a car will be available to them for work purposes should they require it.